Is Meta Becoming "Myanmar's Northern Region-Like"?

 However, AI algorithms only optimize "precise audience reach" and "efficient conversion," not "content authenticity," which has also led to a higher "conversion rate" for fraudulent ads.

 Meta's aggressive approach to AI is also causing a talent crisis.
 The latest news is that Meta's chief AI scientist, Yann LeCun, plans to leave.
-Just last month, more than 600 people in the FAIR lab he was in charge of were laid off.
+Just last month, more than 600 people in the FAIR lab he is in charge of were laid off.

-Zuckerberg's AI anxiety stems from Meta's shortage of funds.
+Zuckerberg's AI anxiety stems from Meta's lack of money.

 Data shows that Meta's free cash flow is no longer sufficient to cover AI investments.
-The latest third - quarter report shows that Meta's cash and cash equivalents are only 72.1 billion yuan, compared with more than 300 billion yuan last year.
+The latest third-quarter report shows that Meta's cash and cash equivalents are only 72.1 billion yuan, compared with more than 300 billion yuan last year.

 Since Zuckerberg has no better way to generate revenue, he can only increase the ad loading volume.
-Meta is now exploring advertising on WhatsApp and Threads.
+Meta is exploring advertising on WhatsApp and Threads.

 Follow for more information